digitranslab/jumpstart/docs/versioned_docs/version-2.7.0/data-sources/n8n.md

 # n8n

-ToolJet can trigger n8n workflows using webhook URLs.
+JumpStart can trigger n8n workflows using webhook URLs.
 Please refer [this](https://docs.n8n.io/) to know more about n8n.

 ## Connection